SSgrandslam7/readMeGenerator/README.md

 ![complete readme bottom](utils/assets/images/complete%20readme%20bottom.png)

 ## License
-This project is licensed under the None License.
-See the [license link]() for more details.
+This project is not licensed.

 ## Contributing
 n/a